japinol7/the-codemaster/README.md

     j         1:    fire a strong shot
     k         2:    fire a heavy shot
-    t:              try unlocking door using each key in your inventory
+    t:              try unlocking door using each key in your inventory Also, Use a computer to decrypt files disks.
-    h:              Switch energy shield (if you have level up enough)
+    h:              switch energy shield (if you have level up enough)
     m:              switch magic and magic NPC selector (via mouse clicks)
     1-5:            choose between numbered magic attack spells.
                     You have to acquire them